• Galapagos (III) - Last Stop: Santa Cruz

 Sep 21–24, 2024 in Ecuador ⋅ ☁️ 22 °C

-So spirits were high as we drove out with the boat.
+The next day, I woke up early to go diving at Gordon Rocks, which is said to be one of the best spots in the Galapagos to see schools of Hammerhead Sharks.
+Spirits were high.
 At that point, I didn't even care that the water would be cold (like 18-20 degrees) and I had to wear not one, but two wetsuits, gloves, shoes and a hoodie.
-The first dive was not yet at Gordon Rocks and visibility unfortunately was terrible, so we hardly saw anything.
-It was a good one for me, though, to remind myself how to dive and it really was the first time diving in such temperatures.
-We also went down to 29m, by far the lowest | have ever been.
+The first dive was not yet at Gordon Rocks and visibility was terrible, so we hardly saw anything.

 Then came the second dive.
-All geared up, we jumped into the water in search of Hammerhead sharks.
-The current here is a bit stronger, which made the dive a touch more tricky, but a bit more fun as well.
+All geared up, we jumped into the water in search of Hammerhead Sharks.
+The current here was a bit stronger, which made the dive a touch more tricky, but a bit more fun as well.
 But I wasn't here for fun, I was here for the Hammerheads.
 A total of 44 minutes we were on the lookout for them, but with a visibility of just up to 5 meters, we were not able to see anything meaningful.
 We saw some big tuna fish passing us and apparently an outline of a black-tip shark, but otherwise just green water.

-I was deeply disappointed.
-Naturally, no one can control the diving conditions, but still, it was one of the animals I really wanted to see most - next to the blue-footed boobies.
 So I was very sad, when we got back on land without having seen them.
 But it is nature, I'd rather not see them in the wild than seeing them in an aquarium or in captivity.

 Anyway, on my last day on Santa Cruz, I took it slow, wandered around the small town, shared a bench with a sea lion, went shopping and thought about my time here.
 Apart from not seeing the Hammerhead Sharks (still gutted about it), it was exactly what I wanted out of the Galapagos Islands.
-A great mix of land- and sea-based activities, seeing tons of animals in the wild, and simple marvelling about the remoteness and rough beauty of the islands.
+A great mix of land- and sea-based activities, seeing tons of animals in the wild, and marvelling about the remoteness and rough beauty of the islands.
 A trip worth doing, even if the Galapagos are certainly on the expensive side.

-From being somehow surprised by Quito, to absolutely loving Cotopaxi and following in the footsteps of Charles Darwin to see the amazing Galapagos Islands (basically a giant open-air zoo).
+That also concludes my time in Ecuador and all I can say is that it exceeded my expectations and was exactly what I needed after feeling a bit exhausted after Colombia: From being somehow surprised by Quito, to absolutely loving Cotopaxi and following in the footsteps of Charles Darwin to see the amazing Galapagos Islands (basically a giant open-air zoo).
 For that reason, Ecuador has positively surprised me and there are a few other places in the country that I want to explore next time.
 Ecuador, muchas gracias por todos - voy a regresar pronto!

 Read more